Field Pond Weed Project Needs Your Help!

 All around the pond we had a breeze cooling us and saw others enjoying the day, fishing, kayaking, paddle boarding, and biking.
 We rounded the far end and walked along the earthen dam built by the CCC, only to see that the catch basins they used for harvesting fish were completely obscured by invasive buckthorn, another thing we could use volunteer help to clear away.

 The goldenrod we saw blooming there was a reminder that fall is not that far off.
 There's still plenty of time to get out and enjoy what's left of summer.
 Field Pond is one of 11 ponds in Harold Parker, so there's plenty of shoreline to explore.
 Don't forget you can now cool off with a swim in Berry Pond after your hike!
-Check the website for details on the next FOHP monthly hike at Bradford Pond in North Reading on Sunday, August 21, at 1:00 PM.
+Check the website for details on the next FOHP monthly hike.

 Berry Pond Open for the Summer